TraceMachina/nativelink/SECURITY.md

 See the published [OCI images](https://github.com/TraceMachina/nativelink/pkgs/container/nativelink) for pull commands.

-Images are tagged by nix derivation hash.
-The most recently pushed image corresponds to the `main` branch.
-Images are signed by the GitHub action that produced the image.
-Note that the [OCI workflow](https://github.com/TraceMachina/nativelink/actions/workflows/image.yaml) might take a few minutes to publish the latest image.
+Nix derivation hash tag the images.
+The latest pushed image corresponds to the `main` branch.
+GitHub action producing an image signs that image.
+Note that the [OCI workflow](https://github.com/TraceMachina/nativelink/actions/workflows/image.yaml) might take some time to publish the latest image.

 ### Get the tag for the latest commit
 ```sh